jeremyherr/app-monitor/README.md

 A Chrome extension that injects JavaScript into the top of web pages to set window.onerror to open a websocket to the server and send error info to it.

+To install the extension in Chrome, go to `chrome://extensions`

+* Click Developer mode
+* Load unpacked extension
+* Browse to the repo/chrome-extension

+When Chrome encounters a JavaScript error in the page you are viewing, the extension will report it to the server.

+TODO:

-* TODO: Display popup to show messages from server
+* Display popup to show messages from server
-* TODO: Only open one websocket connection per browser, instead of every time the page loads.
+* Only open one websocket connection per browser, instead of every time the page loads.
-* TODO: Catch errors not from JavaScript, e.g. 500 bundler errors
+* Catch errors not from JavaScript, e.g. 500 bundler errors

 server
 ------

+This runs two servers.

-Node server that accepts websocket connections and logs objects it receives to log file.
+1. Node server that accepts websocket connections and logs objects it receives to log file.
+2. Node express web server for the admin interface, allowing you to monitor active connections and view the error log.

 Install MongoDB:
 Go to http://docs.mongodb.org/manual/ and follow the instructions for Installation for your OS.